-I was surprised to see as many Westerners as I did at the airport.
+I was surprised to see as many Westerners as I did at Sudan’s airport in 2019.
 There were tour groups and what appeared to be aid workers, all waiting for their visas I arrived at Khartoum at around 1:30 AM and it takes around 90 minutes to get a visa.
 This requires a lot of patience and smiling at that time of day.

 After a 20-minute ride, my hotel was a surprise.
 “The Corinthian” was built by Gadhafi and likely modeled after The Burj al Arab in Dubai.
 It’s an architectural wonder and very pleasing, inside and out.
 My room was fantastic, with a view of the Nile River, and an adjacent sitting area next to the bed.
 Room service was efficient and cheap.
 A club sandwich, fries, and drink were $6.00 USD.

 In the morning, we drove 3 hours to Meroe, to see the Pyramids, which are Sudan’s best tourist site.
 Meroe was the capital of the Kingdom of Kush, who were Nubian King’s ruled upper Sudan (and even Egypt briefly) for 1300 years (900BC-400AD).
 At the time, this was a prosperous area, near the Nile, and an important trade route.
 The pyramids, like in Egypt, were royal monuments, harboring the Kings and Queens after death.

 In 1826, Italian explorer Joseph Fellini cut the tops from these pyramids in his search for gold.
 He found so much gold that he needed seven camels to carry it off.
 He attempted to sell it to Egypt, but they were terrified of buying the Pharaoh’s treasure.
 Afterwards, he sold it to the Germans.
 Fellini died in complete poverty… attributable to the Pharaoh’s curse.